 52 x 39.5 x 17.5 Inches

 The Vetoos rooftop cargo carrier is a LARGE bag at 21 cubic feet, even compared to some of this article’s other sizable rooftop carrier bags.
-I had no trouble fitting 6 medium bags (suitcases and duffels), a tent, and two foldable lawn chairs; the bag could’ve accommodated more easily.
+I had no trouble fitting six medium bags (suitcases and duffels), a tent, and two foldable lawn chairs; the bag could’ve accommodated more easily.
 It pairs well with most cars, with or without roof racks.
 There wasn’t much-added cost (time or labor) when fitting this carrier to cars without roof attachments.

-The bag held up really well in the rain but suffered under wild temperature variations, which created some fabric tearing.
+The bag held up well in the rain but suffered under wild temperature variations, which created some fabric tearing.
 I discovered the tears while driving through arid landscapes after cresting a snowy mountain pass.
 It was an easy duct tape fix but potentially problematic if you use the bag often and for demanding trips.

 Initially, the bag fit along my roof rails, but after lots of flapping noises (and a drain on gas), I had to pull over to make adjustments.
-Re-cinching the straps, especially if the bag is less full, was a critical move.
+Re-cinching the straps, especially if the bag is less full, was critical.
 The bag held to the rails easily but migrated to the rear of the setup.
 Once I adjusted everything, I drove for hours without worry, but giving the setup a good trial run before committing to hours on the road made all the difference.

 Many promotional pictures of this product indicate that, at full capacity, the bag holds a squarish shape (rounded off at the corners).
 If the images are to be believed, it’s close to a hard shell; this is incorrect.
-The bag is strong, but it is a softshell carrier bag and will not look like the advertisements when filled.
+The bag is strong, but a softshell carrier bag and will not look like the advertisements when filled.

 For the Best Compact Option, Get the Rightline Gear Car Top Carrier